dadoonet/S01E05-index-split-shrink-rollover/README.md

 ### Run on cloud (recommended)

-This specific configuration is used to ingest the whole bano dataset on a [cloud instance](https://cloud.elastic.co).
+This specific configuration is used to run the demo on a [cloud instance](https://cloud.elastic.co).
 You need to create a `.cloud` local file which contains:

 ```